 If your wisdom teeth are impacted or causing other issues like overcrowding or alignment problems, contact the team of expert oral and maxillofacial surgeons at Fairfield Oral Surgery and Implantology, in Fairfield, California.
-Led by James Edwards, DDS, MD, the team extracts wisdom teeth and offers customized care to protect your smile and your oral health.
+The provider extracts wisdom teeth and offers customized care to protect your smile and your oral health.
 Call the practice or schedule a consultation online today for state-of-the-art surgical removal of wisdom teeth.

 Why would I need to have my wisdom teeth removed?